 Hardly a week goes by without a random act of horrible violence taking place somewhere in America.
 Sadly, few people are interested in talking about WHY these incidents continue to happen with such shocking regularity.
 It’s time for Americans to think a little deeper about why our culture is producing people who care so little for their fellow humans that they want to kill as many of them as possible in the most dramatic way imaginable.

 A shocking number of kids today are being born to parents who care more about themselves and their idiotically sinful habits than they do about their own offspring.
 This trend is rapidly producing a sizable subculture of disturbed, academically challenged and drug-affected children and young adults who are (in many cases) incapable of functioning in a healthy, productive and life-giving way in the culture.
 These kids need our assistance and our prayers.
 And our culture needs to change this trend quickly or we are going to reap a bitter harvest in the coming years.

 Pray for a return of Christian families-

 At the root of the vast majority of the problems in our world lay a lack of virtue, common sense, concern for our fellow humans and an absence of conscience.
 God intended for people to acquire these things in the context of loving Christian homes.
 Until we have a return of the Christian family our world will continue to struggle with these issues.

 Pray for leaders around the world-

 Because I am American and about 90% of the people who read this blog also happen to be American I sometimes forget that the entire world needs prayer every bit as much as America does.
-We need to pray that leaders worldwide will govern from a standpoint of wisdom and common sense rather than worldly twaddle.
+We need to pray that leaders worldwide will govern from a standpoint of wisdom and common sense rather than foolishness and worldly twaddle.
 This is a tall order and something only God can make happen.
 It is a cause worthy of some serious prayer time.